id03/binoculars/README.md

 ## Installation

 Grab the [latest sourcecode as zip](https://github.com/id03/binoculars/archive/master.zip) or clone the Git repository.
-Run `binoculars.py`, `fitaid.py`, `gui.py` or `processgui.py` directly from the command line.
+Run `binoculars`, `binoculars-fitaid`, `binoculars-gui` or `binoculars-processgui` directly from the command line.

 ## Usage